Murdo-C/captainmurdo.github.io/reading.md

 - To Kill a Mockingbird by Harper Lee

 ### Non-Fiction
+- Fooled by Randomness by Nassim Nicholas Taleb
 - Antifragile by Nassim Nicholas Taleb
 - The Madness of Crowds by Douglas Murray
 - No Easy Day by Mark Owen